 Feeling overwhelmed?
 Life feel somewhat out of control?
 Feel that no matter what you are doing you simply can't keep up?

 The other day I was listening to a podcast and the person being interviewed mentioned that each year they had a "quit list" of all the things they were going to quit that weren't really enjoyable or adding value to their life.
 This is genius I thought.
 As an overcommitted, perfectionist, workaholic this sounded like an amazing idea.
 So I started my own quit list.
 What in the world does this have to do with yoga you ask?
 Well everything.
 What is yoga?
 Yoga is the "yoking" of the mind and body.
 You see the body can do nothing without the mind.
-The practice of asana is one limb of eight that is involved in changing patterns, habits or in the yoga world what is known as "samskaras" or mental and emotional patterns or one might even say neural pathways.
+The practice of asana or postures is one limb of eight that is involved in changing patterns, or habits.
+In the yoga world often known as "samskaras" or mental and emotional patterns or one might even say neural pathways.

-Our subconscious mind is controlling much of our life in order to change we visualize, we focus, we meditate, we practice discipline, all of this is yoga.
+Our subconscious mind is controlling much of our life, meaning we do many things without really thinking it through.
+In order to change this some tools are to visualize the process or outcome, focus on whats important, meditate, we practice discipline, all of this is yoga.
 For more info look into the eight limbs of yoga.

 Here is my quit list and it was not as easy as one might think.
 I am also including my "what to focus on list" when I quit the other craziness.